LeonAirRC/Jeti-Lua-Apps/Thermal Assist/doc/algorithms.md

 \
 <img src="https://user-images.githubusercontent.com/57962936/115411827-1c128500-a1f4-11eb-818d-bd7b54fc2b09.png" width=400>\
 \
-In this simple scenario the vector with bias is a bit shorter, but hardly different from the one without bias.
-Regardless the bias makes this "guess" worse.\
+In this simple scenario the vector is a bit shorter, but hardly different from the one without bias.
+Regardless the bias obviously makes this "guess" worse.\
 For legitimate use cases see the section 'Use cases' below.

 # Use cases